-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authroity and segregation of duties - identification and management of risks

 The Board of Trustees has decided not to appoint an internal auditor.
-However, the Trustees have appointed, a Trustee, to carry out a programme of internal checks.

-A specific Governance Review was carried out by Internal Auditors, ICCA Education & Skills in 2020/21 and an independent Financial review with the department for education.
+However, the Trustees will appoint a trustee to carry out a program of internal checks.
+A specific Governance Review was carried out by Internal Auditors, ICCA Education & Skills in 2021/22 and an independent Financial review with the department for education.